What is a good source of energy?

 - And the Tides?

 - There are many limitations in harnessing wind energy.
-Wind energy farms can be established only at those places where wind blows for the greater part of a year.
+Wind energy farms can be established only at those places where the wind blows for the greater part of a year.
 The wind speed should also be higher than 15 kmph to maintain the required speed of the turbine.
-There should be some back-up facilities to take care of the energy needs during a period when there is no wind.
+There should be some back-up facilities to take care of energy needs during a period when there is no wind.

 - The waves are generated by strong winds blowing across the sea.
 Wave energy would be a viable proposition only where waves are very strong.